mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 What Krita Has Over Photoshop
 -----------------------------

 As mentioned in the introduction, Krita is a specialized paint application.
-Thus, it also has specialized tools for painting.
+Thus, it has specialized tools for painting.
 Similar tools are not found in more generalized image manipulation applications such as PS.
 Here is a short list of the most important ones.

 Brush Engines
 ~~~~~~~~~~~~~